rikosintie/Discovery/docs/usage.md

 python3 config-pull.py -s acme-newpw
 ```

-Every run writes its output by hostname into the same `CR-data/`,
+Every run writes its output by hostname into these folders

+- `CR-data/`
+- `Failure-logs`
+- `Interface/`
+- `port-maps/`
+- `Running/`

-`Interface/`, `Running/`, and `port-maps/` folders, so the results merge
-cleanly and the downstream tools (`arp.py`, `port-map.py`) don't care that
-the data came from more than one run. `--test-connect` is a quick way to
+so the results merge cleanly and the downstream tools (`arp.py`, `port-map.py`) don't care that the data came from more than one run.

-find out which switches accept which password before committing to a full
+`--test-connect` is a quick way to find out which switches accept which password before committing to a full collection.
-collection.

 !!! warning
     Use dashes and lowercase letters in site names and hostnames — anywhere they show up as part of a filename (`device-inventory-<site>.csv`, the hostname column, `-c coreswitch` values, etc).
 Every script derives filenames straight from these values, so a `Lab_3850` here and a `lab-3850` there silently produces two different sets of files that never find each other — the arp/macaddr/port-map handoff breaks with no error, just quietly-missing IP/DNS columns.
 Pick one hostname spelling per device and use it everywhere, always dashes and lowercase.
 Lowercase also makes searching for files easier.